-Funding: HOME Funds Responsible Agency: Administrative Services Department Objectives: ▪ Utilize HOME funds to assist both nonprofit and for-profit developers to acquire existing apartment buildings in need of upgrading, in exchange for long-term affordability controls on some or all of the units.▪ Pursue available funds for multi-family acquisition and rehabilitation.
+Funding: HOME Funds Responsible Agency: Administrative Services Department Objectives: ▪ Utilize HOME funds to assist both nonprofit and for-profit developers to acquire existing apartment buildings in need of upgrading, in exchange for long-term affordability controls on some or all of the units. ▪ Pursue available funds for multi-family acquisition and rehabilitation to provide at least 10 units of affordable housing.
 Timeframe: This program should be monitored annually and implemented on an ongoing basis through the remainder of the planning period.